ibbles/LearningUnrealEngine/Unreal Insights.md

 - New Connection.
     Experimental, do not use.
 Start Unreal Insights before the target application, and pass `-tracehost=<IP of Unreal Insights machine>` to the target application.

-Each recorde trace session corresponds to a `.utrace` file in the Trace Store Directory.
+Each recorded trace session corresponds to a `.utrace` file in the Trace Store Directory.
 A trace session is opened by double-clicking it in the Trace Sessions list.
 A currently running target application instance has `LIVE` in the Status column.
 These update in real-time while open.